Disclaimer: This post may contain affiliate links, but is 100% honest and unbiased. I donate 20% of blog profits to charity.

 I decided to download the app for iPhone to see what it was all about.
 The app is quite smooth and the sign-up process is quite simple.

-You have to give the app access to the number of steps you take per day in the “Health” section of your phone, as well as allowing it to track your location at all times.
+You have to give the app access to the number of steps you take per day in the “Health” section of your phone, as well as allowing it to track your location.
 Being quite mindful of what I allow to track me, this was the thing I was least happy with.

 As soon as you have signed up, it starts counting your steps and you start earning Sweatcoin.